apache/royale-docs/component-sets/jewel/jewel-application.md

 </j:Application>
 ```

-If the filaname is `App.mxml`, building the application will generate the following code in the `index.html` file:
+If the filename is `App.mxml`, building the application will generate the following code in the `index.html` file:

 ```javascript
 <script type="text/javascript">